 Note that depending on where you are they may not be used to teaching adult beginners, and you may be taught with children at least initially.
 Just be patient.

-Personally, I ask that adults who wish to start from scratch at my dojo here in Osaka to be willing to commit for at least 2 years.
-If you plan to leave Japan in 6 months time please consider that someone else has to sacrifice their time to teach you (possibly man-to-man).
+Personally, I suggest that adults who wish to start from scratch be willing to commit for at least 2 years.
+If you plan to leave Japan in 6 months time please consider that someone else has to sacrifice their time to teach you (possibly one-to-one).

 C. “I love kendo and want to seriously study it in Japan.”

 Well, you sound like me all those years ago!
 First of all, most people say they want to seriously study kendo, but few are willing to give up much to do so.
 When I hear “seriously study” I imagine 10 years plus or maybe, minimally, 5 years.
 Pretty much nobody is willing to sacrifice the time but if you are, please consider the following:

 1. You need a job.
 Unless you are independently wealthy, you will need to work.
 First, find a job in Japan and then work on kendo from there.